AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

  * Note that multiple powder patterns could be created from one image, so creation of data files is done in a loop with :meth:`~GSASIIscriptable.G2PwdrData.Export`.
  * To reduce memory demands, cached versions of the Pixel map and the Image are deleted and the image file is moved to a separate directory so note that it has been processed.
  * The project (.gpx file) is deleted and recreated periodically so that the memory footprint for this script does not grow.

+There is a possible tuning parameter that may change speed based on the speed of the CPU vs. memory constraints in variable :data:`GSASIIscriptable.blkSize`.
+This value should be a power of two and defaults to
+128. You might find that a larger or smaller value will improve performance for you.

 .. code-block::  python